 Two images of how to slice onions; in photo 1, a hand slices onions with a mandolin over a wood cutting board on a tan counter.
 In photo 2, a pile of sliced onions on the wood board.

-Use a mandoline to slice the onions into 1/8-inch half rings.
+Start by slicing & peeling the onions, leaving the root intact.
+Then, use a mandoline to slice the onions into 1/8-inch half rings.

 Marinate & dredge